 This is an order of magnitude cost estimate that is expected to be within -30 to +50 percent of the actual project cost.
 Fuss & O'Neill has no control over the cost of labor, materials, equipment or services furnished by others, or over the Contractor(s)' methods of determining prices, or over competitive bidding or market conditions.
-Fuss & O'Neill's opinion of probable Total Project Costs and Construction Cost are made on the basis of Fuss & O'Neill's experience and qualifications and represent Fuss & O'Neill's best judgment as an experienced and qualified professional engineer, familiar with the construction industry; but Fuss & O'Neill cannot and does not guarantee that proposals, bids or actual Total Project or Construction Costs will not vary from opinions of probable cost prepared by Fuss & O'Neill.
-If prior to the bidding or negotiating Phase the Owner wishes greater assurance as to Total Project or Construction Costs, the Owner shall employ an independent cost estimator.
+Fuss & O'Neill's option of probable Total Project Costs and Construction Cost are made on the basis of Fuss & O'Neill's experience and qualifications and represent Fuss & O'Neill's best judgment as an experienced and qualified professional engineer, familiar with the construction industry; but Fuss & O'Neill's and does not guarantee that proposals, bids or actual Total Project or Construction Costs, the Owner shall employ an independent cost estimator.

+Prepared By: RM

+Date: December 2022

-- Assumes 15 linear feet of service connection for each property connecting to gravity sewer system. - Assumes 40 linear feet of service connection for each property connecting to low pressure sewer system. - 3.)
-Assume 1 foot of rock excavation for entire length of gravity sewer and low pressure for 4-foot wide trench - 4.)
-Based on 27.75 average foot wide road width. - 5.)
-Construction Mobilization is assumed to be 3% of the total construction costs - 6.)
-Costs developed in 2022 dollars - 7.)
+1.)
+Assumes 15 linear feet of service connection for each property connecting to gravity sewer system.

+2.)
+Assumes 40 linear feet of service connection for each property connecting to low pressure sewer system.

+3.)
+Assume 1 foot of rock excavation for entire length of gravity sewer and low pressure for 4-foot wide trench

+5.)
+Construction Mobilization is assumed to be 3% of the total construction costs

+7.)
 Typical planning level costs carry contingencies of -30% to +50%.
-Opinion of costs will continue to be refined during subsequent phases - 8.)
-For those properties connecting via gravity, cost does not include gravity service connections from the building to the sewer stub in the street and abandonment of septic system (this cost is to be paid by the homeowner). - 9.)
-For those properties connecting via low pressure sewer, cost does not include abandonment of existing septic system or electrical upgrades that are necessary to support the grinder pump. - 10.)
-Total cost (-30% To 50%) does not include contingency of 25%
+Opinion of costs will continue to be refined during subsequent phases.

+8.)
+For those properties connecting via gravity, cost does not include gravity service connections from the building to the sewer stub in the street and abandonment of septic system (this cost is to be paid by the homeowner).

+9.)
+For those properties connecting via low pressure sewer, cost does not include abandonment of existing septic system or electrical upgrades that are necessary to support the grinder pump.